 An idea for your next holiday could be the organization of a tour to visit some of the places chosen as locations for movies set in Tuscany.

-Our list of the 25 movies set in Tuscany
+Our list of 25 Tuscany movies

 In this post, you will find 25 movies set in Tuscany listed by year of production, with the director name and a short plot.
 In this way, you could search your favorite of these movies set in Tuscany.